fbef0102/Game-Private_Plugin/README.md

   * <details><summary><b>Notice</b></summary>

+    * If you want free plugins, cheeck below ["Public Plugins List"](#公開的插件列表-public-plugins-list)
     * Ask price before deal
     * I won't repeat any questions or steps that have been already mentioned in manual
     * Extra new request or new function, extra payment
     * 1-Year warranty since deal, fix any bug for free